jwiegley/start-kadena/README.md

 This is the Nix magic that I use locally on my macOS machine to run a Kadena node plus chainweb-data for collecting network information.
 Basic use:

-1. Start a local postgresql server, and follow the instructions after chainweb-data fails the first time.
+1. Start a local postgresql server, and follow the instructions if chainweb-data fails the first time.

 2. Make sure that port 1790 on your public facing firewall redirect TCP/UDP